IndieKA/Team-Fortress-2/README.md

 * **The Sniper:** is of course, a sniper armed with a kukri (for close combat) and a long range sniper for helping take out enemies.
 Players usually find other snipers on towers and high positions.
 * **The Spy:** is an agent with tools like a "butterfly" knife and a device used to sabotage Engineer's buildings.
 His "butterfly" knife can take out any character (only if it is a backstab)

+## Contributing
+Yes, there is a guideline for contributing to this repository.
+Please read it over before you solve any issues/errors with the global program.
+Don't forget to either check out the LICENSE to see where it is licensed from, or see Yokuda's profile for proof work on the contributions. (http://www.khanacademy.org/profile/Yokuda)

+### Helpful contributions
+---
+**IMPORTANT**: Before contributing to this repository, read the following BEFORE the margin.
+"You" or "Your" (group) shall accept the following terms and conditions for your contributions to this project.
+You(r) name will be Featured on the Credits list, with a link attached to your GitHub profile, and/or Khan Academy/Travis/any other collaborating site.
+By accepting this passage you agree to having the GitHub user @IndieKA sponsoring you and your contributions.

+Contribution in this group shall mean work that is original.
+Please provide the source name (if) needed, including minor modifications and add-ons, and credit your origins wisely.
+You are contributing on behalf the following project WILL and most possibly USE your provided code.
+(WE) the users (WILL) use your code on note that we may add improvement/changes to the syntax.
+IF you are not satisfied WITH what we have done w/your code, you have all means to revoke your code request and leave the collaboration.
+YOUR code MUST be of Khan Academy's JavaScript or normal JavaScript, otherwise WE have all rights to reject your pull request.
+You do Agree, on all circumstances, to notify the GMod project WHEN you have made a modification to your code

+Subject to this agreement, you AGREE to not abuse or in any way, DISCRIMINATE against another user who has followed the Agreement listed.
+Rude or argumentative behavior WILL NOT be tolerated, and creators/contributors WILL be banned from further contributions.
+IF we find YOUR code is not original, there is a possibility you can be KICKED from the repository.
+The license(s) provided by MIT and GitHub to user @IndieKA are of his and theirs copyright, giving each right to grant and authorize any system to any user who agrees this copyright.
+You represent, your(self), that your creation is YOUR OWN.
+You provide Your Contributions to This Group on Agreement it MAY be used by a third party group IN THE CONCLUSION they WILL give proper credit to not only you BUT the Following Group.

+REMEMBER that YOUR CODE can be sold, imported, and transfered to another company/organization ON BEHALF they will give credit to US AS WELL (and you).
+You CANNOT do anything AFTER a PIECE has been sold rather than US give the link to the other franchise/company/organization.

+IF you FAIL to meet the needs of (this) repository you MAY be kicked, or banned, from the following REPOSITORY, and may never be able to contribute again.
+YOU ARE BEING WATCHED.

+Thank you for taking the time to read this Agreement.
+Copyright @ IndieKA 2015, Written by @IndieKA and @Yokuda.
+This Agreement was Written by @Yokuda and @IndieKA.